Silver Steel Round Imperial Water Hardened

 Silver Steel Hardening.

-- Heat slowly to 760 - 800°C using the upper end of the temperature range for lower carbon contents and lower end of the temperature range for higher carbon contents.
+- Heat slowly to 760 - 800°C using the upper end of the temperature range for the lower carbon contents and the lower end of the temperature range for higher carbon contents.

 - Austenitize until the temperature is uniform.
 Quench into well-agitated water.